Ipshita29/Ipshita29/README.md

 🎓 A student from **India**, studying at **Newton School of Technology**
 💻 Crafting beautiful and functional products using **MERN Stack**, **JavaScript**, **Python DSA** and **React Native**

-💞️ **Currently**:
-- Collaborating on full-stack projects with friends and community

 📫 Let’s connect → [**Email me**](mailto:ipshita2908@gmail.com)
 ☕ *Fun fact:* My code runs better after a cup of coffee